 Eventually, with statistics, we will model the first two fundamental building blocks of machine learning, which are linear and logistic regression.
 Linear regression predicts a numerical value, such as the price of a car.
 Logistic regression predicts a binary outcome, such as true/false, yes/no, or hot dog/not hot dog.
 Linear regression does this through minimizing error and creating the best fit line, whereas, in logistic regression, we analyze a function curve known as the sigmoid function, which basically softens a hard yes/no into a maybe with a given percentage of yes.

 With linear algebra, we can display our data into a matrix of rows of data points and columns of features.
-Our model for prediction gives us another matrix of weights that when multiplied through matrix multiplication gives us a prediction in a process called linear transformation.
+Our model for prediction gives us another matrix of weights that when multiplied through matrix multiplication, provides us with a prediction in a process called linear transformation.
 We then look at the difference between our prediction and real-world results, which is known as the error.
 We find the weights by using different algorithms that minimize errors, such as ordinary least squares (OLS) for linear regression.
 The model often improves as we add new data or run the algorithm through multiple times as we train our data set.
 This is where the Machine Learning happens.
-This is why one must pass multiple thumb presses for their phone or turn their face in a circle for FaceID.
+This is why people must pass multiple thumb presses for their phones or turn their faces in a circle for FaceID.
 Once we have the model in place, the computer can now test new data, and thus the detection cycle is complete.
 Learn how to build these models in our Data Science Certificate.

 People are often intimidated by the math in the field of data science.
 However, knowing the core concepts and principles behind math can explain the overall processes to potential stakeholders.
-In our Python classes, students will learn to bridge mathematical concepts and programming principles to leverage the power of Data Science.
+In our Python programming courses in NYC, students learn to bridge mathematical concepts and programming principles to leverage the power of Data Science.
 Though the concepts may seem difficult now, we will break down this engine piece by piece in our classes so that we can demystify the math and focus on the data and its outcomes.